Jex2l/Leetcode/README.md

-# 🧠 LeetCode Problem Solutions in C++
+# ⚡ LeetCode Solutions in C++

-Welcome to my LeetCode solutions repository!
-This collection contains solutions to a wide variety of coding problems that I have personally solved using **C++**.
-The aim of this repository is to strengthen problem-solving skills, build a solid grasp of algorithms and data structures, and prepare thoroughly for coding interviews and competitive programming.
+Welcome to my LeetCode playground – a carefully crafted archive of algorithmic challenges, all solved in **C++**.
+This repository is more than just a collection of files; it’s a chronicle of my journey to master data structures, algorithms, and coding patterns that power real-world systems.

+Whether it’s for interview prep, competitive programming, or sharpening core problem-solving skills, this repo is a go-to source for clean, efficient, and thoughtfully written solutions.

 ---

-## 📘 What You'll Find Here

-This repository includes:
+## 🔍 What’s Inside?

-- ✅ **Curated solutions** to LeetCode problems across all difficulty levels (Easy, Medium, Hard)
+- ✅ **Handwritten C++ solutions** across Easy, Medium, and Hard levels
-- 🔢 **Well-organized** files with problem numbers and titles for easy navigation
+- 🔢 **Folder-by-problem** structure with kebab-case naming for clarity
+- 📄 Each folder contains:
+  - A `.cpp` file with my solution
+  - A `README.md` summarizing runtime, memory usage, and quick notes
-- 🧠 **Optimized code** with focus on time and space complexity
+- 🧠 Code that focuses on both **clarity** and **performance**
-- 📚 A growing collection that reflects consistent practice and learning

 ---

-## 🧾 Repository Structure
+## 🗂️ Folder Structure

-Each file follows the naming convention:
 Leetcode/
 │
 ├── Solutions/